influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/concepts/api.md

 ### Secondary Ports

 InfluxDB also supports communication through UDP, Graphite, Collectd, and OpenTSDB.

-By default InfluxDB makes port `2003` available for Graphite.
+Default ports:

+* Graphite: `2003`
+* OpenTSDB: `4242`

-No default ports are assigned for UDP, Collectd, or OpenTSDB.
+No default ports are assigned for UDP and Collectd.